20 Great Icebreakers For The Classroom

 Inviting students to help decorate your room sends the message that they are welcomed and that their opinion is valued.
 Simply designate a wall to them, place them in groups and give them markers and a piece of chart paper.
 Have them come up with one common goal that they would all like to accomplish in your class and summarize it in one word.
 Next, have them write the word in huge letters on the chart paper.
 Make sure that all of the groups have different goals from one another.
 Once all of your students are finished, hang these on the designated wall and explain to your students that they are all responsible for making sure they all achieve their goals by the end of the school year!

 Do you have any icebreakers that you like to incorporate at the beginning of the year?
-If so, we would love to hear from you.
-Just leave a comment below.
+Share with us on Twitter or Facebook!

 Have a great school year!